 Construction: Site preparation (including all vegetation clearance) should be restricted, as much as possible, to time periods outside the bird and bat breeding season (March to September).

-&lt;sup>20 National Roads Authority.
+25 National Roads Authority.
 Guidelines for the treatment of bats during construction of national road schemes.
 NRA, Dublin.